To raise or not to raise?

 “Equity conversations among founders are the toughest conversations.”

 So founders need to have them up front, nail them down, and from thereon, rest will be a cakewalk.
 It is nailing down the equity conversations and what each other’s role is going to be that sets the right tone for the startup.

 Self-doubt is a part of the startup journey as one may lose clients suddenly or important projects might come to naught.
 But founders can fight it off by supporting each other.
 If one is down, the other founder needs to stand strong.
 Or it could be the board which is standing strong-so someone on the team needs to stand strong.

 Self-doubt can be tackled through setting smaller milestones.
 Set smaller milestones and self-doubt will not hit you.
 As you grow bigger, self-doubt doesn’t stem from you but from the ecosystem as well.
 That’s where advisors help the most-because a startup might not know if the product is in the right place or is it in the right market?
 Product market fit will cause the maximum self-doubt.
 But if your board trusts you and you trust them, you will come out of it.

-PeopleStrong is a leading HR Technology Solutions Provider with a suit of applications like Alt Recruit, Alt Worklife, Alt Learning, Alt Payroll and Alt Messenger which are built to help organisations like yours benefit from latest HR and Technology processes.
-To Know More how we can help your organisation, please Contact us.
+PeopleStrong is a leading HR Technology Solutions Provider with a suite of applications like Alt Recruit, Alt Worklife, Alt Learning, Alt Payroll, and Alt Messenger which are built to help organizations like yours benefit from the latest HR and Technology processes.
+To Know More how we can help your organization, please contact us.